 First Hydro Company places high priority on its role as a patron for a wide range of initiatives that benefit local communities, education, sport, the arts and the environment.

-First Hydro Company have contributed to fifty differing projects in 2011 and over thirty five in 2012 assisting to make a success in a range of activities and projects that are within the locality of our power stations.
+First Hydro Company have contributed to thirty two differing projects in 2018, and twenty seven in 2019, assisting in keeping local Clubs going, making a success of some valuable projects, as well as helping a range of activities which are all within the locality of our two power stations in Gwynedd.

 QUALITY, ENVIRONMENTAL, HEALTH AND SAFETY

 First Hydro Company is committed to upholding the highest levels of quality, environmental and health and safety awareness, responsibility and integrity.
 First Hydro Company recognises the implications of its operations and is mindful of its impact on the environment, its people and others.
-We are committed to improvements in environmental performance and are certified to ISO 14001 and OHSAS 18001 at our Power Stations and Visitor Centre.
+We are committed to improvements in environmental performance and are certified to ISO9001, ISO14001 and ISO45001 at our Power Stations and Visitor Centre.

 - First Hydro Company Environmental Policy